Foreverland/NSURLSessionTask-ANDYOffline/README.md

 ## License

-**AFHTTPSessionManager-AFOfflineRequest** is available under the MIT license.
+**NSURLSessionTask-ANDYOffline** is available under the MIT license.
 See the LICENSE file for more info.